navdeep-G/h2o3-pam/README.md

 ## Implementation of Partitioning Around Medoids (PAM) using h2o-3

 ### Pros:
-- Deterministic, easy to verify against R implementation
+- Deterministic
-- Outperforms kmeans for some applications
+- Outperforms k-means for some applications

 ### Cons:
 - Inherently `O(n^2)` time, and possibly space depending on implementation.